Spring 2020 Courses

 Brown and Emmons

-Required of all students in the Digital Humanities Certificate program, the capstone course involves working with a faculty advisor on a digital project designed and executed by the student.
+Required of all students in the Digital Studies program, the capstone course involves working with a faculty advisor on a digital project designed and executed by the student.
 Students are also required to teach a 1-hour workshop based on a digital technology they have used or investigated in the course of the project.

 Brown & Emmons